 Most of micro transactions I did were in video game named Free Fire.
 I would buy a Google Play Gift card using my Paytm balance and then share code with them.
 Sometimes, I also did direct top ups using Codashop.

-My opening balance was around 1,500 rupees, but my closing balance, at the end of the year, was around 10,000 rupees.
-While I did loose around 500 as bad debts to two of my friends, I then stopped doing transactions for them.
+My opening balance at age 14 was around 1,500 rupees, but my closing balance, at the end of age 15, was around 16,000 rupees.
+While I did loose around 500 as bad debts to two of my friends, including EC from C-1 who is described in Fanclub section of Leadership Autobiography.
+I then stopped doing transactions for them.
 Overall, it was fun and profitable!

 Below is a chat screenshot from one of my friend.
 Translation He: Hello, Harshit.
 Me: Yeah.
 He: Russian one.
 Me: Lol, yes.
 He: Do you have money in Paytm?
 700?
 Me: Yes He: Okay I will send you a number, send it there.
 Me: Okay, send.